 "Now the swim current could be going at top speed, and the swimmer can stand up, step sideways and be out of the swim current," says Mr. Plummer, adding that the change was also made so others could be in the pool with the swim current on and not be affected by it.

 According to Mr. Plummer, six to eight people can fit in the Endless Pool at one time, provided that some sit on the benches.
 Ms. Overton reports that she has had up to five people in her unit at one time.

 The installation of the unit is also much simpler than a full-size pool, according to Mr. Plummer.
 The Endless Pool can be located outdoors, or on any ground-floor or basement room in the house.
 It can also be put in-ground.
 It is sent to the buyers in a kit, which comes with a two-and-a-half-hour video explaining the installation procedure.
 The whole process should take two people two days to complete.

 "It's about 30 man-hours worth of work," says Mr. Plummer.

-In the 22 years the company has been in business, they have sold over 20,000 pools.
+In business since 1988, they have sold over 20,000 pools.
 The majority of their customers are older people looking for ways to exercise in the privacy of their home and swimmers who also use the pool for exercise.
 And, as water aerobics have become more popular, so have the Endless Pools.

 "I use it every evening.
 It's delightful!" exclaims Ms. Overton.
 "I can use it for 12 months out of the year, and [it doesn't] take up the whole backyard.
 I absolutely love it."